 Unless you’ve been living under a rock, you are most certainly aware of the importance of exercise.
 You may have tried to embark on a fitness plan on your own, but still can’t seem to achieve the results you want.
-The best person to help you is a personal trainer.
+Do I need a personal trainer?
 A professional trainer will design a workout plan for you that is fun, safe, and effective.
 Finding the right personal trainer is your key to success in your fitness program and here’s why:

-Your personal trainer will prescribe and guide you through a regimen perfectly suited to your needs and abilities.
+If you need a personal trainer, he or she will prescribe and guide you through a regimen perfectly suited to your needs and abilities.
 Whether your goal is to lose weight, finish a half-marathon, or tone your arms and thighs, a personal trainer will know how to help you achieve it.
 A good personal trainer will take all possible factors into account — such as your available time, medical conditions, budget, and even the types of exercises you like and don’t like — to come up with a plan designed specifically for you.

 Getting the most out of your time

 You may be unsure of what kind of workout is best for you.
 If you’re going to dedicate some time every week for exercise, be sure to get the most out of your time commitment!
 A personal trainer will make sure you make optimum use of your workout time.

 If you lack motivation or are prone to procrastinate, having a professional exercise buddy to motivate and encourage you will make sure you stick to your program.
 The mere fact that you’ve agreed to meet with your personal trainer at a certain time could be the one thing that will keep you on track.
 On your own, it’s all too easy to be distracted by other demands, skip workouts when you just don’t feel like it, or simply give up.
 With a personal trainer, you know you’ll have a scheduled, dedicated time for your workouts.
 When you know your trainer is waiting for you, you won’t be tempted to make excuses or to put off your workout.